abrokecube/subtitles/Bad Apple/readme.md

 ## how to use script
 you don't.
-but if you really want to, understand that <u>I will not provide support for this script.</u>
+but if you really want to, understand that **I will not provide support for this script**
 ### requirements
 - Python 3.12 (earlier versions will probably work)
 - These packages: